ucc23/ucc/_clusters/norob5.md

 glat: 1.87134
 r50: 5.1
 plx: 0.5343
-UTI: "0.07"
+UTI: "0.06"
-UTI_COLOR: "#ebb1b3"
+UTI_COLOR: "#eab0b3"
 UTI_C_N_COL: "#bee2c6"
 UTI_C_dens_COL: "#a6cab9"
 UTI_C_C3_COL: "#d4edca"
-UTI_C_lit_COL: "#fdd7c3"
+UTI_C_lit_COL: "#e0a6b3"
 UTI_C_dup_COL: "#f3bab5"
 UTI_C_N: 0.84
 UTI_C_dens: 1.0
 UTI_C_C3: 0.75
-UTI_C_lit: 0.25
+UTI_C_lit: 0.0
 UTI_C_dup: 0.12
 UTI_summary: |
     <b>Nor OB5</b> is a rich, very dense object of high C3 quality.
 It is located at a relatively close distance from the Sun, above the mid-plane.
-It is poorly studied in the literature, with no articles listed in the last 17 years.<br><br><span style="color: #99180f; font-weight: bold;">Warning: </span>This is likely a duplicate object, which shares a large percentage of members with at least one previously reported entry.
+It is rarely studied in the literature, with no articles listed in the last 17 years.<br><br><span style="color: #99180f; font-weight: bold;">Warning: </span>This is likely a duplicate object, which shares a large percentage of members with at least one previously reported entry.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: #FFC300; font-weight: bold;">B</span>
 r_50_val: 5.1